astropy/ccdproc/docs/ccdproc/ccddata.rst

 Metadata
 ++++++++

-When initializing from a FITS file the `header` property is set to the header of the FITS file.
+When initializing from a FITS file the `header` property initialized with the header of the FITS file.
 Metadata is optional, and can be provided by any dictionary or dict-like object:

     >>> ccd_simple = ccdproc.CCDData(np.arange(10), unit="adu")
     >>> my_meta = {'observer': 'Edwin Hubble', 'exposure': 30.0}
     >>> ccd_simple.header = my_meta  # or use ccd_simple.meta = my_meta

+Search of the metadata is case-insensitive:

+    >>> 'OBSERVER' in ccd_simple.header
+    True
+    >>> ccd_simple.header['ExPoSuRe']
+    30.0

+Note, however, that internally all keywords are converted to lowercase.

 Getting data out
 ++++++++++++++++